bioinfojh/TestExAC/doc/readme.txt

 Some explanation of the code:
 General steps:
 Load VCF file => Annotate the variance with ExAC API => parse json response and prepare outputs
-1.	‚Äú.vcf‚Äù file is loaded with VCFFile class (VCFFile.cs).
+1.	ì.vcfî file is loaded with VCFFile class (VCFFile.cs).
 	a.
-The current demo version only supports local ‚Äú.vcf‚Äù files.
+The current demo version only supports local ì.vcfî files.
 A full-fledged version should support.gz (bzgf format) and allow online streaming of VCF files from web and cloud.
 	b.
 Since VCF files could be huge, to save memory and computing resources, a delay- loading mechanism is used.
 During initial VCF file loading, only the header sections are processed until the first line of variants.
 The remaining variant lines will be loaded on demand with transverse functions with c# delegates.
-2.	‚ÄúExACAnnotator‚Äù is used to annotator VCF files with its AnnotateVcfFile() function
+2.	ìExACAnnotatorî is used to annotator VCF files with its AnnotateVcfFile() function
 	a.
 Implement a general IVcfAnnotator interface that can be used to implement other VCF annotators (e.g. implement GTAK Funcotator)
 	b.
 Support both single VCF query mode and batch query mode.
 Default using batch query mode with 1000 lines by default.
 	c.
 This class will prepare json queries, submit those queries to ExAC API and then parse the json responses into ExACVariantAnnotation objects
 3. ExACVariantAnnotation is used to capture json results from ExAC API
 	a.
-It implements a ‚ÄúIVariantAnnotation‚Äù interface for potentially other annotation tool extensions.
+It implements a ìIVariantAnnotationî interface for potentially other annotation tool extensions.
 	b.
 It captures the five major sections of ExAC API json response (consequence, base_coverage, variant, metrics and any_covered).
 	c.
-To find the most deleterious consequence for a variant, I could use ‚Äú/rest/variant/ordered_csqs‚Äù API to preform another round of search, but that adds additional searching overhead.
-After some searching, I found ExAC consequence ordering logic from their source code and reimplemented that using ExAC‚Äôs preferred csq_order.
+To find the most deleterious consequence for a variant, I could use ì/rest/variant/ordered_csqsî API to preform another round of search, but that adds additional searching overhead.
+After some searching, I found ExAC consequence ordering logic from their source code and reimplemented that using ExACís preferred csq_order.
 4. Some variants have multiple alternative alleles, I choose to output each of them as an independent line during output so that the results can be opened and checked in Excel easily.
-But it is trivial to combine the lines to make a ‚Äú.vcf‚Äù type of outputs.
+But it is trivial to combine the lines to make a ì.vcfî type of outputs.
 The DP and OA fields will keep their original values of the variant.
 5. The results can be further validated by GATK using its VariantToTable and Funcotator tools, I tried that in docker.
 On Linux, it should be easy to wrap GATK and create another independent VCF annotator with those tools.